 We use publicly available data from the Energy Information Administration (EIA) Form 860 to construct a measure of TO-owned capacity.
-Form 860 reports each generator's capacity, ownership, and TO to which it is interconnected.
-We manually match generator owners to PJM TOs.
+Form 860 reports each generator's capacity, ownership, and the transmission owner to which it is interconnected.
+We manually match generator owners to PJM transmission owners.
 For each TO, we calculate the total generation capacity within its service territory and determine the share of this capacity that is also owned by the TO.